OskarKobzaDev/StoryTime/README.md

 - Next run: "docker-compose run --rm npm install" to install node dependencies
 - Next run "docker-compose run --rm npm run build" to build all assets
 - **OR enable hrm(really low perwormance atm): "docker-compose run -p 5173:5173 --rm npm run dev -- --host"**
-- **It is strongly recommended to use node on host machine for hrm**
+- **It is recommended to place the project in the WSL subsystem optimized for Docker to avoid performance issues with the application when using HRM during development.**
 - Login:test@example.com Password:11111111